hslu-ige-laes/lcm/docs/docs/modules/flatElectricity/userinterface.md

 - If the effective room number deviates significantly, i.e. by more than 1, from a "typical room number", the typical energy consumption is adjusted accordingly.

 **Dishwasher**
-- none: no dishwaser powered with this meter
+- none: no dishwasher powered with this meter
-- classic: dishwaser available, no further classification
+- classic: dishwasher available, no further classification
 - with hot water supply: electrical dishwasher which uses as well hot water to heat up

 **Freezer**